federicg/CUBE/README.md

 - delta_min: is the minimum spatial mesh resolution when adapting in the cubed domain
 - delta_max: is the maximum spatial mesh resolution when adapting in the cubed domain

 The output mesh is stored in a file name "mesh_final_cube.mesh".
 This file serves as input to numerical codes that solve the PDE in spherical coordinates by projecting on the Cartesian cubed domain.
-Refer to (Sadourny 1972, Nair et al. 2015) for an explanation on how transform the continuity equation on the cubical domain.
+Refer to (Sadourny 1972, Nair et al. 2015) for an explanation on how to transform the continuity equation on the cubical domain.
 While in the file "mesh_final.mesh" it is saved the corresponding mesh in longitude-latitude coordinates.